MVSS: A Unified Framework for Multi-View Structured Survey Generation: Hyperparameters and Implementation Details

 \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{R}[1]{>{ \arraybackslash}p{#1}}

-\subsection{Hyperparameters and Implementation Details}
+\section{Hyperparameters and Implementation Details}

-\paragraph{Implementation details.} Unless otherwise stated, we retrieve 1{,}200 topic-relevant papers from the arXiv corpus and use abstracts for outline generation.
-For MVSS, 60 papers are retrieved per tree node or table row.
-To ensure a fair comparison, HiReview is configured to retrieve top-$k$=60 papers per topic, matching MVSS’s per-subsection retrieval budget.
-All methods operate on the same retrieval corpus and use the same backbone LLM for generation.
-The reflection loop in the hierarchical knowledge tree (HKT) module runs for three iterations, selecting the best candidate based on TreeQuality and citation metrics.
-Temperature is fixed to 1.0 for all LLM calls.
-Remaining hyperparameters and prompt configurations are provided in Appendix~\ref{app:hyperparameters}.
+\paragraph{Implementation details.} Unless otherwise stated, we retrieve 1{,}200 topic-relevant papers from the arXiv corpus, utilizing their abstracts and metadata for initial tree and outline generation.
+For fine-grained text synthesis in MVSS, we retrieve the top-$k=60$ most relevant papers per tree node or table row to provide densely grounded context.
+To ensure a strictly fair comparison, all automated baselines (e.g., HiReview) are configured to retrieve exactly 60 papers per generation step or sub-topic, perfectly matching MVSS's localized retrieval budget, and all methods operate on the exact same retrieval corpus.
+We employ \textbf{deepseek-chat} as the uniform backbone LLM for all tree, table, and text generation tasks across MVSS and the baselines.
+The reflection loop in the hierarchical knowledge tree (HKT) module runs for three iterations ($R=3$), dynamically selecting the best structure candidate based on a joint assessment of TreeQuality and citation metrics.
+For automatic evaluation, we deploy a robust, multi-model LLM-as-a-judge panel comprising \textbf{GPT-4o}, \textbf{Gemini-2.5-Pro}, and \textbf{deepseek-chat}.
+These state-of-the-art models independently score the generated outputs to mitigate single-model evaluator bias and ensure comprehensive assessment.
+The temperature is fixed at 1.0 for all LLM API calls to encourage diverse and comprehensive synthesis.
+A comprehensive summary of the exact prompt templates used in our system is provided in Appendix~\ref{app:prompts}.